MarwanDebbiche/post-tuto-deployment/blog-post/post.md

-# End 2 End Machine Learning : From Data Collection to Deployment
+# End to End Machine Learning : From Data Collection to Deployment

 ## Introduction

 In this post, we'll go through the necessary steps to build and deploy a machine learning application.
-This starts from data collection to deployment and the journey, as you'll see it, is exciting and fun.
+This starts from data collection to deployment and the journey, as you'll see it, is exciting and fun.  👨🏻‍💻

 Before to start, let's first look at the app we'll be building:

 <!-- insert GIF or VIDEO here -->

 As you see it, this web app allows a user to evaluate random brands by writing reviews.
-While writing, the user will see the sentiment score of his input in real-time along with a proposed rating from 1 to 5.
+While writing, the user will see the sentiment score of his input updating in real-time along with a proposed rating from 1 to 5.

 The user can then fix the rating and submit.

 You can think of this as a crowd sourcing app of brand reviews with a sentiment analysis model that suggests ratings.

+To build this application we'll follow the following steps:

+- Data collection
+- Model training
+- App development
+- App deployment

+Let's get started!

 ## Scraping the data from Trustpilot with Selenium and Scrapy

 In order to train a sentiment classifier, we need data.
 We can sure download open source datasets for sentiment analysis tasks such as Amazon polarity or IMDB movie reviews but for the purpose of this tutorial, **we'll build our own dataset**.

-To collect labeled data in order to train a sentiment classifier, we'll scrape customer reviews from Trustpilot.
-Trustpilot.com is a consumer review website founded in Denmark in 2007 and hosts reviews of businesses worldwide.
-Nearly 1 million new reviews are posted each month.
+We'll scrape customer reviews from Trustpilot.

+Trustpilot.com is a consumer review website founded in Denmark in 2007.
+It hosts reviews of businesses worldwide and nearly 1 million new reviews are posted each month.

 <p align="center">
   <img src="./assets/truspilot.png" width="90%">
 </p>

-In this post, Wwe'll focus on english reviews only.

 Trustpilot is an interesting source because each customer review is associated with a number of stars.
-By leveraging this data, we can infer a sentiment label for each review.

 <p align="center">
   <img src="./assets/review_label.png" width="70%">
 </p>

-We mapped each review to a class based on the number of stars and we used this information for training the sentiment classifier.
+By leveraging this data, we are able to map each review to a sentiment class based on its number of stars so that reviews with:

-- 1 and 2 stars: bad reviews
+- 1 and 2 stars are **bad reviews**
-- 3 stars: average reviews
+- 3 stars are **average reviews**
-- 4 and 5 stars: good reviews
+- 4 and 5 stars are **good reviews**

-In order to scrape customer reviews from trustpilot, we have to first understand the structure of the website.
+In order to scrape customer reviews from trustpilot, we first have to understand the structure of the website.

 Trustpilot is organized by categories of businesses.